1. Can a Betta fish live in a vase?

 3. What do Betta fish eat and how often should I feed it?

 These foods can be fed as live food or frozen food.
-If you use frozen food be sure to defrost it and rinse it well before giving it to your Betta fish.
+If you use frozen food be sure to defrost it before giving it to your Betta fish.
 Do not use hot water to defrost the frozen food otherwise the water will cook it.
 Freeze dried food is another option, but should only be fed as a treat.
 It can cause bloat if the Betta is fed too much and too often.

 4. Can a Betta fish live with other fish?